Rekordbox DJ Beginners Guide…

 Ready for your first mix in Rekordbox DJ

 Now we are fully set up and ready to perform our first mix within Rekordbox DJ!
-In the video below our DJ tutor Jamie Hartley runs through everything we have covered in this guide if you want to follow along.
 If you enjoyed this quick getting started guide and want to learn more about mixing and DJing within Rekordbox DJ we offer courses for every level of DJ.
 We hope you found this helpful and best of luck with your DJing journey!

 Want to learn more about DJ’ing with Rekordbox?